awsdocs/aws-systems-manager-user-guide/doc_source/automation-awsec2-CloneInstanceAndUpgradeSQLServer.md

 + Verify that SSM Agent is installed on your instance\.
 For more information, see [Installing and Configuring SSM Agent on Windows Instances](sysman-install-ssm-win.md)\.
 + Configure the instance to use an AWS Identity and Access Management \(IAM\) instance profile role\.
 For more information, see [Create an IAM Instance Profile for Systems Manager](setup-instance-profile.md)\.
 + Verify that the instance has 20 GB of free disk space in the instance boot disk\.
++ For instances that use a Bring Your Own License \(BYOL\) SQL Server version, the following additional prerequisites apply:
-+ Provide an EBS Snapshot ID that includes SQL Server 2016 installation media\.
+  + Provide an EBS snapshot ID that includes SQL Server 2016 installation media\.
 To do this:

-  + Verify that the Amazon EC2 instance is running Windows Server 2008 R2 or later\.
+    1. Verify that the Amazon EC2 instance is running Windows Server 2008 R2 or later\.

-  + Create a 6 GB EBS volume in the same Availability Zone where the instance is running\.
+    1. Create a 6 GB EBS volume in the same Availability Zone where the instance is running\.
 Attach the volume to the instance\.
 Mount it, for example, as drive D\.

-  + Right\-click the ISO and mount it to an instance as, for example, drive E\.
+    1. Right\-click the ISO and mount it to an instance as, for example, drive E\.

-  + Copy the content of the ISO from drive E:\\ to drive D:\\
+    1. Copy the content of the ISO from drive E:\\ to drive D:\\

-  + Create an EBS snapshot of the 6 GB volume created in step 2 above\.
+    1. Create an EBS snapshot of the 6 GB volume created in step 2\.

 **Limitations**
-+ This Automation only supports upgrading instances that use a Bring Your Own License SQL Server version\.
 + The upgrade can only be performed on a SQL Server using Windows authentication\.
 + Verify that no security patch updates are pending on the instances\.
 Open **Control Panel**, then choose **Check for updates**\.
 + SQL Server deployments in HA and mirroring mode are not supported\.